 The square is surrounded by important buildings like the Glasgow City Chambers and the Merchant’s House.

-The foundations of the Glasgow City Chambers, that stands proud in the square, was laid down in 1883 and designed by William Young.
+The foundations of the Glasgow City Chambers, which stands proudly in the square, were laid down in 1883 and designed by William Young.

 This is where the Outlander team filmed the City of Westminster Registry Office.

 In series 1, episode 7 ‘The Wedding’, Claire and Frank are heading through the City of Westminster on the way to lunch with Frank’s parents.
 Frank stops and asks her if she will marry him!

 They talk outside of the City of Westminster Register office in the series but it’s actually outside of the Glasgow City Chambers.